 Year 7 Geography follows a variety of units that aim to introduce students to a wide range of topics, whist building on knowledge and understanding brought from primary school.
-The focus this year is on: introduction to Geography, rivers, map skills, volcanoes, food and farming and settlement.
+The focus this year is on: introduction to Geography, rivers, map skills, earthquakes, food and farming.
 This unit also involves one educational visit, to a local farm to coincide with the food and farming work.

 Year 8 Geography provides many strong units balancing the need to teach both physical and human geography at different scales.
-The year starts with the investigating of hot desert ecosystems followed by exploring the important country of China.
-The year continues with the exploration of weather, both daily and extreme.
-Studying the countries of Italy and migration follows which focuses on the impact of climate change in one and the impact of aid in the other.
+The year starts with the investigation of hot desert ecosystems followed by exploring the important country of China.
+The year continues with the exploration of weather, both daily and extreme (tropical storms).
+Studying the continents of Antarctica and Africa follows which focuses on the impact of climate change in one and the impact of aid in the other.

 Year 9 Geography promotes the opportunity for students to discuss and debate many topical and relevant geographical issues.
 It is a very useful preparation year for GCSE.
 Large questions are tackled, such as: should the tropical rainforests be preserved for the future?
-What are the challenges of future urban growth and how cities area managed?
+What are the challenges of future urban growth and how cities are managed?
 How can global resources be managed for all?
 How can our coastline change and be protected for the future?
 These allow focus on a variety of global countries and cities.